Should you buy a house? 8 signs you’re ready to stop renting

-Renting a place to live gives you the freedom to move when you want, with none of the responsibilities of homeownership.
+Renting gives you the freedom to move when you want, with none of the responsibilities of homeownership.
 But at some point, most people yearn for their own home.
 Buying a house is a good way to start building financial security.
 As you pay down the mortgage, you build up home equity, which is a valuable financial resource.

 If you frequently find yourself wondering, “Should I buy a house?” you’re not alone.
 Deciding whether to rent or buy a home is a major decision.
 Here are eight signs that you’re ready to make the switch from renter to homeowner.